 It is possible to change the mail notification to something else by adding a new script that has the same permissions as the default script.
 The script are required to have to following settings: “-rwxr-x—. root ddadm system_u:object_r:ddbackend_mail_exec_t:s0”

-The deaddrop application will call the custom script with json data as argument that must be handled.
+The deaddrop application will call the custom script with json data as an argument that must be handled.
 The argument json will have the following format:

 {"from":"sender@sysctl.se","to":"receiver@sysctl.se","lang":"sv","mail_type":"new_file_available"}